 On the other hand.
 I have been blessed in this world to have two fathers.
 They have both come from humble beginnings.
 My biological father; from the Brigham Young/Latter-Day Saint lineage, of Southern Piute descent, Jewish heritage, and ancient Spanish royalty.
 My step-dad, who raised me from a young child, comes from a Lutheran upbringing and is a 3rd generational descendant of Danish ancestry and Knighthood.

-During my training in Consciousness I & II I have come to better understand my personal conflicts and way of being in the world.
+During my Consciousness I & II courses, I have come to better understand my personal conflicts and way of being in the world.
 I am thankful to commune with my Mother God and Father God.
 I am hopeful and intentional in working towards forgiveness and gratitude.
 I believe I am my own creation and redeemer.
 I am overwhelmed with appreciation and humility to be a piece of the whole.
 I am at home and attuned to the collective unconscious and inspired by many light beings.